Bediruna/HifdhTracker/README.md

-# Firebase Studio
+# Hifdh Tracker

-This is a NextJS starter in Firebase Studio.
+This is a NextJS app was mostly vibe coded.
+Initially prototyped with Firebase Studio then vibe coded with agentic VS Code.

-To get started, take a look at src/app/page.tsx.
+I built this for my own personal problem of keeping track of my memorization.
+It also allows me to make my progress public to keep me accountable.